Russian hip-hop: 2010s

 In a 2018 speech, Russian President Vladimir Putin denounced rap music, saying that it would lead to the degradation of Russia and that it rested on the pillars of "sex, drugs and protest."
 He asked the Council for Culture and Art in St Petersburg to bring rap culture to heel, saying "if it is impossible to stop it, it should be taken over and navigated in a particular way."

 2020s

-In recent times, Russian Rap has had a cultural impact outside of Russia, with tracks such as "Tripaloski / Tri Poloski - ТРИ ПОЛОСКИ" in 2016.
-With the emergence of platforms like TikTok, popular internet memes ranging into the english speaking world occurred, in 2020 Ice by Morgenshtern went viral and in 2021 My head is turning like a screw (Моя голова винтом).
+Several Russian hip-hop artists gained notable popularity between 2020 and 2025, including Morgenshtern, Husky and Slava Marlow.
+Other prominent names include Skryptonite, Feduk, and Timati.
+Some artists, like Face, gained further recognition through collaborations and public statements related to current political events between Russia and Ukraine.